-Two models:
+• Two models:

-- Pipe - ✓ QoS guarantees for the traffic from one CE to another: Int-Serv - Example: guaranteed minimum bandwidth between two sites - ✓ Similar to FR or ATM-based solutions. - Customers need to know the complete traffic matrix. - Hose - Certain guarantees for the traffic that the customer's CE router sends to and receives from other CEs within the same VPN.
-No need to know the complete traffic matrix. - ✓ Ingress Committed Rate (ICR) and Egress Committed Rate (ECR). - ✓ Diff-Serv - P routers can still only maintain queuing state on an aggregate basis, rather than on a per-VPN basis
+- Pipe - ✓ QoS guarantees for the traffic from one CE to another: Int-Serv - Example: guaranteed minimum bandwidth between two sites - Also can use only a subset of all the traffic for the pipe - ✓ Similar to FR or ATM-based solutions. - Customers need to know the complete traffic matrix. - For each CE, the customer needs to know the amount of traffic to every other site. - Hose - Certain guarantees for the traffic that the customer's CE router sends to and receives from other CEs within the same VPN.
+No need to know the complete traffic matrix. - ✓ Ingress Committed Rate (ICR) and Egress Committed Rate (ECR). - ✓ Diff-Serv - Pipe and hose models can be combined. - PEs: a single guaranteed BW LSP can be shared by multiple pipes - P routers can still only maintain queuing state on an aggregate basis, rather than on a per-VPN basis Slide 61